-The overall management objective for the NB Timberlands and the Maine Timberlands is to ensure that the lands are managed consistent with the principles of sustainable forestry based on the Sustainable Forestry Initiative Standard (SFIS® 2015-2019 Edition), that is, to meet the needs of the present without compromising the ability of future generations to meet their own needs by practicing a land stewardship ethic that integrates reforestation and the managing, growing, nurturing, and harvesting of trees for useful products with the conservation of soil, air and water quality, biological diversity, wildlife and aquatic habitat, recreation, and aesthetics.
+The overall management objective for the NB Timberlands and the Maine Timberlands is to ensure that the lands are managed consistent with the principles of sustainable forestry based on the Sustainable Forestry Initiative Standard (SFIS® 2015-2019 Edition).
 LRSY reflects the maximum annual volume of timber that management estimates, based on current conditions, can be harvested for an infinite period of time.
-The determination of this sustainable harvest level is estimated by combining information from the forest inventory, stand growth projections and future silviculture investments in a computer model greater than rotation length (80-100 year) harvest forecasts.
+The determination of this sustainable harvest level is estimated by combining information from the forest inventory, stand growth projections and silviculture investments to forecast harvesting scenarios for 80-100 years.
 The combined LRSY from the NB Timberlands and the Maine Timberlands is estimated at approximately 1,042,000 m3/year and is comprised of 68% softwood and 32% hardwood.

 The NB Timberlands' strategy is to balance the overall forest structure through strategic harvesting.
 In 2015, a revision of the management plan for New Brunswick demonstrated that current harvest levels can be increased significantly beyond the current 10-year planning period.
-The updated LRSY for combined softwood and hardwood will rise to 761,000 m3/year as softwood harvest increases as a result of historic silviculture programs.
+The updated LRSY for combined softwood and hardwood will rise to 761,000 m3/year after 2025 as softwood harvest increases as a result of historic silviculture treatments.
 The updated forest management plan included adjustments to incorporate information from forest inventory projects undertaken since the prior plan.

 Harvesting of hardwood species on the NB Timberlands was minimal prior to the mid 1990's resulting in the conversion of mixed softwood/hardwood stands to hardwood dominated stands.
-Management's estimate of the LRSY for the NB Timberlands takes into account a harvesting strategy implemented in the 1990's to reduce the volumes of low-grade hardwood in the forest and to encourage the growth of higher value hardwood sawlogs and softwood species.
+Management's estimate of the LRSY for the NB Timberlands takes into account the harvesting strategy implemented in the 1990s, by reducing the volumes of low-grade hardwood in the forest and encouraging the growth of higher value hardwood sawlogs and softwood species.
 As a result of this strategy, in recent years, harvesting levels of hardwood pulpwood on the NB Timberlands has been significantly higher than its LRSY and management expects that the current harvest levels for hardwood will continue to exceed the LRSY until approximately 2025.
-Management believes that the implementation of improvements in hardwood stands over the last decade and the next 10 years will create increased value in the hardwood stands on the NB Timberlands and will offset the financial impact of lower hardwood harvest volumes in the future.
+Management believes that the implementation of harvesting strategies that focus on the improvement of hardwood stands over the last two decades, which continue today, will increase the value of hardwood stands on the NB Timberlands and offset the financial impact of lower hardwood harvest volumes in the future.
+The LRSY for the NB Timberlands is indicated in the table below.